TGion/hugo-gion-io/content/blog/build-deploy-hugo-site-with-github-actions.md

 description: "Create GitHub Actions to automatically build and deploy a Hugo site via SSH and WireGuard to a private web server."
 keywords: [web, git, github, actions, ssh, wireguard, ci/cd]

-tags: [bsd, git, web]
+tags: [git, web]
 toc: true

 ---

-To build my site I use the static site generator Hugo.
+To build my site I use the static site generator [Hugo](https://gohugo.io/).
 The process of editing the Markdown source files and afterwards building the site to deploy it to my website directory, is somewhat old-fashioned: Edit the files with Nextcloud, fire up my VPN, login with ssh and build the site with an alias to deploy it to my directory.
 Well...

-So to adress this issue, I gave the CI/CD system of GitHub Actions and want to share my expierences with you.
+So to adress this issue, I gave the CI/CD system of GitHub Actions a try and want to share my expierences with you.

 ## Goals